Global Majority and Underrepresented Writers’ Programme

 The Oxford Centre for Life-Writing has long played a central role in inspiring writers and researchers in the field of life-writing, helping them explore and develop their work.
 Through our new initiative, we aim to encourage and empower talented writers who are underrepresented both in our community and on our bookshelves, supporting them to establish themselves as successful authors.

 We recognise the multiple barriers to writing and publication, particularly for individuals from backgrounds historically excluded from life-writing, publishing, and academia.
-This programme seeks ensure that the future of life-writing authorship and research better reflects the broad and diverse range of voices that surround us.
+This programme seeks to ensure that the future of life-writing authorship and research better reflects the broad and diverse range of voices that surround us.

 We also aim to diversify our staffing and offer paid opportunities for established life-writers from Global Majority and underrepresented writing communities, ensuring their expertise and leadership are valued at every stage.
 For example: